Dr Sarah Teasley

 Dr Sarah Teasley is Head of Programme (RCA) for the V&A/RCA programme in History of Design and Reader in Design History and Theory.

-Her research takes historical case studies from community-based design and manufacturing in modern and contemporary Japan to consider broader questions around design, technology and society, historically and today.
-She is particularly interested in policy-making as a design process and how communities experience policy as a designed artefact, and in the impact of policy, mediation and local conditions on the adoption of new processes, materials and technologies,
+Her research takes an artefact-led approach to historical case studies from community-based design and manufacturing in modern and contemporary Japan to consider broader questions around design, technology and society, historically and today.
+She is particularly concerned with the impact of culture on interactions between different stakeholders at times of historical change, and how stakeholders' values and behaviours influence mid- and long-term trajectories.
+Other research interests include policy-making as a design process and how communities experience policy as a designed artefact, and in the impact of policy, mediation and local conditions on the adoption of new processes, materials and technologies.
+An attention to artefacts and our relations with them underlies her research, as part of her practice as a design historian.

 Sarah’s teaching and research supervision address the history of design, industry and technology in modern and contemporary East Asia, Europe and North America, with particular emphasis in three areas: social and economic histories of design industries, cross-pollination between design history and history of technology and STS approaches to historical research, and design history's engagement with contemporary political, economic and social issues.
 Other research and teaching interests include gender and design, local practice in global networks, complex systems as designed artefacts and design as a perspective into political economy.